hbar/hbar.github.io/_posts/2014-01-28-aims-diagnostic.md

 ![AIMSSimulationPlot2](/images/AIMSSimulationPlot2.png){: .inline-img}

 The simulation tools were written in python and are available from my github repository: <a href='https://github.com/hbar/python-BeamDynamicsTools'>python-BeamDynamicsTools</a>.
-These tools are functional but are still under develop more addvanced features and improve user-friendliness.
+These tools are functional and have been validated against Los Alamos beam transport codes for overlapping test cases but are still a work in progress.
+I am in the process of adding more advanced features and improving user-friendliness.